Understanding the Relationship Between Oxygen Flow Rate and FiO2

 The oxygen flow rate is the number that we dial up on the oxygen flow metre, usually between 1-15L/min.

 FiO2 (the fraction of inspired oxygen) is defined as the percentage or concentration of oxygen that a person inhales.

 The atmospheric air that we inhale on a day to day basis is made up of 21% oxygen, 78% nitrogen and 1% trace elements such as argon, carbon dioxide, neon, helium and methane.

 What is the FiO2 of the Oxygen You are Delivering to Your Patient?

 In order to answer this question, I am going to ask you a series of questions!

-- My second question for you is this: what is the FiO2 of the oxygen being delivered through the oxygen flow metre as soon as you turn it on?
 This is where people start saying, ‘it depends on the oxygen flow rate’.
-Despite this being true, when we are discussing the FiO2, that is not actually correct.
+This may be true in other scenarios, but when we are discussing the FiO2, that is not actually correct.

 - If I have the oxygen flow rate set at 1L/min, I will have 1L/min of 100% oxygen…